daem0nc0re/PrivFu/README.md

 Mandatory Label\System Mandatory Level Label            S-1-16-16384
 ```

-When `-m` option is set `1`, this tool try to get `TrustedInstaller` process with virtual logon technique:
+If you want to create process with new console, set `-n` flag as follows:

 ```
-PS C:\Dev> .\TrustExec.exe -m 1 -c powershell
+PS C:\Dev> .\TrustExec.exe -m 1 -x -c powershell -n

+[*] Virtual logon method is selected.
 [+] SeDebugPrivilege is enabled successfully.
 [+] SeImpersonatePrivilege is enabled successfully.
 [+] Impersonation as smss.exe is successful.